myrrlyn/apocrypha.es/priv/archive/1vi0on.md

 The letter, acquired by means of painstaking detective work reads:

-> *“Though in more genteel lands we have a reputation as dour, ruthless*
+> Though in more genteel lands we have a reputation as dour, ruthless warriors
-> *warriors who have autocratically seized ancient and august Resdayn, Redoran*
+> who have autocratically seized ancient and august Resdayn, Redoran are
-> *are ultimately at the service of Tamriel.
-It is Redoran who have answered*
+> ultimately at the service of Tamriel.
+It is Redoran who have answered the call
-> *the call to arms from Hortators, Almsivi, Kings and Emperors alike.
-We bled*
+> to arms from Hortators, Almsivi, Kings and Emperors alike.
+We bled our sons
-> *our sons and daughters against the Daedra.
-We led the charge against the*
+> and daughters against the Daedra.
+We led the charge against the An-Xileel.
+And
-> *An-Xileel.
-And were we, the Masters of Blacklight, to claim that we were*
+> were we, the Masters of Blacklight, to claim that we were instrumental in
-> *instrumental in aiding the destruction of the greatest obstacle impeding the*
+> aiding the destruction of the greatest obstacle impeding the rise of the noble
-> *rise of the noble dynasty of Mede, we would be speaking no more than the*
+> dynasty of Mede, we would be speaking no more than the truth… {:.handwriting}
-> *truth…”*

 Though letter smacks of exaggeration, there is some truth in it.
 Though Vedam Dren had openly declared his intention to return to Morrowind at the head of an